vitto4/MinnaNoDS/README.md

   Therefore, any time this has to be done, the version number will have to be bumped to the next major release as this could be considered breaking change for anyone using `id` as a [primary key](## "Which it intends to be, when it is in fact more of something I believed to be called a `natural key` and may thus be unstable.").
 - « This must have taken quite the amount of time to make » well you don't say ! (笑) <br>
   Though I think I'm happy with how it turned out c:
-- I haven't yet managed to get my hands on a French version of the first edition of book 1, so words found exclusively in `Book 1, edition 1` have no French `meaning` for now.
+- ~~I haven't yet managed to get my hands on a French version of the first edition of book 1, so words found exclusively in `Book 1, edition 1` have no French `meaning` for now~~　—　fixed as of [v1.1.0](https://github.com/vitto4/MinnaNoDS/releases/tag/v1.1.0).